 AMENDMENTThis chapter was updated in October 2022.

 A child may not come into care without the express permission of a Designated Manager (Decision to Look After).

-Outside office hours, the Emergency Duty Service can make the decision to Look After a child.
+Outside office hours, the Emergency Duty Team can make the decision to Look After a child.